 ‘Up the Bracket’: The title track delivers a punchy critique of societal constraints and inner-city violence, combining raw punk energy with London street poetry.
 It channels the band’s frustration and rebellious streak with uncompromising intensity.
 Also featured were ‘Boys in the Band’, a tongue-in-cheek jab at the groupie scene, and ‘Tell the King’, a more introspective look at friendship, loyalty, and the cost of ambition.
 Through all its rough edges and imperfect takes, 'Up the Bracket' radiates a desperate honesty, unfiltered rawness, and an unmistakable sense of Britishness.

 Released just weeks before his imprisonment, ‘Don’t Look Back into the Sun’ became a high watermark for The Libertines.
-Produced by Bernard Butler of Suede, the track was both anthem and elegy its euphoric rush undercut by the melancholy in its title.
-It captured the band at their most unified, even as they were quietly fracturing behind the scenes.
-Upon its release in August 2003, the single peaked at number 11 on the UK Singles Chart, a remarkable achievement for a band still largely operating outside the mainstream.
-It received significant airplay and quickly cemented itself as a defining song of the early 2000s
+Produced by Bernard Butler of Suede, the track was both anthem and elegy, its euphoric rush undercut by the melancholy baked into its title.

 Despite its success, the band’s public performances around the single were marred by Doherty’s absence.
 Most notably, The Libertines appeared on Top of the Pops to perform the song without him.
-Barât stood front and center, performing alone, flanked by John Hassall and Gary Powell.
-The moment was surreal: a song born from their volatile chemistry, now performed as a fractured echo of its origins.
-It was a poignant image of the band’s reality at the time functioning, but fundamentally incomplete.
-The performance, though spirited, only deepened the sense of loss surrounding Doherty’s incarceration and the unraveling of their once-symbiotic partnership.
+Barât stood front and center, singing alone, flanked by John Hassall on bass and Gary Powell on drums.
+The moment was surreal: a song born from the chaotic, combustible chemistry of Doherty and Barât, now performed as a fractured echo of its origins.
+It was a poignant, dissonant image.
+A band functioning on the surface but fundamentally incomplete.

 However, the story wasn’t over.

-We didn't see The Libertines for much longer, the recording of the second album had been turbulent.
-Security had to be hired to stop Barat and Doherty from fighting.
-The album was finished and Doherty left the mixing and dubbing to the others; he did not return to the studio with the Libertines.
+And we didn’t see The Libertines for much longer.
+The recording of the second album had been turbulent to the point of unsustainable.
+Security had to be hired to prevent Barât and Doherty from physically fighting in the studio.
+By the time the album was finished, Doherty was gone.
+He left the mixing and dubbing to the others; he never returned to the studio with The Libertines again.

 After a short tour without Doherty to promote the album, The Libertines was over.